Have you ever felt like you needed a fresh start?

 The new birth is good news for me today.
 I don’t need to reinvent myself, because God has already made me new.
 I don’t need to cleanse myself, because Jesus has already made me clean.

-I can believe it again today.
+Today, I can believe it all over again.
 And then go tell someone who’s trying to reinvent herself.